 Study of management theory and concepts to provide students with practical tools for planning, leading, organizing, staffing and controlling within a dynamic organizational environment.
 Decision-making techniques for developing competitive advantages based on cost, quality, innovation and speed are emphasized.
-Develop a comprehensive, industry-specific management project.
+Students will develop a comprehensive, industry-specific management project.